comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 # __Linear Sequence Models__

-Classical approaches (prior to the neural networks revolution in NLP) involve methods which made independence assumptions, that is, the predicted tag for each word depends only on the surrounding words not on tags of the previous words.
-Later, methods that take into consideration the sequence structure, i.e. the tag given to previous word(s), is considered when deciding the tag for the current word.
+Classical approaches (prior to the neural networks revolution in NLP) involve methods that make independence assumptions, that is, the predicted tag for each word depends only on the surrounding words not on the tags of the previous words.
+Later methods take into consideration the label sequence, i.e. the tag given to previous word(s) is considered when deciding the tag for the current word.
 For an overview of these methods you can refer to the following articles:

 * __[Hidden Markov Model and Naive Bayes relationship](http://www.davidsbatista.net/blog/2017/11/11/HHM_and_Naive_Bayes/)__